 - Navigate to the company files saved location.

 - Click on the right on the file or folder (follow this for both the *.SAJ folder and the *.SAI file), then go to Properties.

 - Choose the General tab -> Choose Advanced.

 - Remove all the encrypt contents to safeguard the data checkbox, then choose OK.

 - Select OK.

 Hope you are able to fix your “Sage 50 Cannot Open The Database Because Some Database Files Are Read-Only” error.
-But incase you are still having hardship resolving your error then Sage Support staff is ready to help you.
-You just need to connect with Sage professionals at their tollfree number at 1800-865-4183 and get all the assistance you need.
+But incase you are still having hardship resolving your error then Sage 50 Support staff is ready to help you.
+You just need to connect with Sage professionals at their toll free number get all the assistance you need.